This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Similar to a Traditional Barn, but less elaborate and has an open front (so, only three enclosed sides).
 Three sided lean to’s are a little easier to put together than a whole barn.
 They can be scaled down to not be as tall and as large, especially if you have a mini breed like Nigerian Dwarf Goats.

 Do you have a bunch of pallets lying around?
-You may want to consider building a goat shelter out of them.
+Instead of using them as scrap wood, you may want to consider building a DIY goat shelter out of them.
 You can follow this tutorial on how to make a quick goat shelter out of pallets.
 This works super well and isn’t too expensive.

-The pallets provide pretty sturdy walls for your goats and the cattle panel and tarp over top provides a good shelter from weather.
+The pallets provide pretty sturdy walls for your goats and the tarp and cattle panel metal roof over top provides a good shelter from both summer and winter weather.
 You can also put a front on it either with more pallets or a cattle panel if your herd needs a little more security from predators.

 This shelter is also awesome, because you can fairly easily add to it if you end up needing more room.
 However, one draw back is that tarps just don’t last forever.
 Make sure you get a high quality one, but if you are using it for a long period of time, be prepared that it will need to be replaced somewhat often.